pseudosane/certified-fullstack-freeCodeCamp/README.md

-# FreeCodeCamp Certified Full Stack Developer Curriculum
+# Certified Full Stack Developer Curriculum

+[FreeCodeCamp](https://www.freeCodeCamp.org/) is a free, open-source learning platform that offers a structured curriculum, project-based learning, and a supportive global community.
+Every certification is earned by completing practical projects that demonstrate real-world coding skills.

 The Certified Full Stack Developer Curriculum is a comprehensive program covering both frontend and backend web development.

-## Projects and Labs
+## Courses
 >This repository is a work in progress.
-More projects and labs will be added as I continue learning from the course.
+More workshops and labs will be added as I continue learning from the course.
 - [HTML](#html)
 - [CSS](#css)
 - JavaScript